Battle of George Square: Outcome

-Calm returned to the city by the Sunday.
-Despite the military deployment, there were no fatalities.

-The strike ended on 12 February.
-With the strike over, the strikers gave up their cause for a 40-hour work week and therefore, by default, accepted the previously agreed 47 hours.

 Key members involved in the strike were arrested in the immediate aftermath of the events of the 31st.
-Only two – William Gallacher and Emanuel Shinwell – were convicted, and were sentenced to five months and three months in prison respectively.
+Only two – William Gallacher and Emanuel (Manny) Shinwell – were convicted, and were sentenced to three months and five months in prison respectively.

 Some of those involved claim that this came close to being a successful revolution.
 Gallacher said "had there been an experienced revolutionary leadership, instead of a march to Glasgow Green there would have been a march to the city's Maryhill Barracks.
 There we could easily have persuaded the soldiers to come out, and Glasgow would have been in our hands."
 Most historians now dispute this claim and argue that it was a reformist rather than revolutionary gathering.
 Gallacher always regretted not having taken a more revolutionary approach to the 40-hour strike and to the events in George Square in 1919, writing afterwards that, "We were carrying on a strike when we ought to have been making a revolution".
-Emanuel Shinwell, born to a Jewish immigrant family in London, ran in the municipal elections to the Glasgow Corporation following his release from prison.
+Shinwell, born to a Jewish immigrant family in London, ran in the municipal elections to the Glasgow Corporation following his release from prison.

 In the general election of 1922, the second election held after the passage of the Representation of the People Act 1918, Scotland elected 29 Labour MPs.
 Their number included the 40 Hour Strike organisers and Independent Labour Party members Manny Shinwell and David Kirkwood.
 The General Election of 1923 eventually saw the first Labour government come to power under Ramsay MacDonald.
 The region's socialist sympathies earned it the epithet of Red Clydeside.